Dwight F. Davis

-Biography
+Early life

 Dwight Filley Davis was born in St. Louis, Missouri, on July 5, 1879.
 His grandfather, Oliver Dwight Filley, was mayor of St. Louis from 1858 to 1861.
 A cousin, Chauncey Ives Filley, served as mayor of St. Louis from 1863 to 1864.

+Tennis

-He reached the All-Comers final for the Men's Singles title at the US Championships in 1898 and 1899.
-He then teamed up with Holcombe Ward and won the Men's Doubles title at the championships for three years in a row from 1899 to 1901.
-Davis and Ward were also Men's Doubles runners-up at Wimbledon in 1901.
+He reached the All-Comers final for the singles title at the U.S. Championships in 1898 and 1899.
+He then teamed up with Holcombe Ward and won the doubles title at the U.S. Championships for three years in a row from 1899 to 1901.
+Davis and Ward were also doubles runners-up at Wimbledon in 1901.
 Davis also won the American intercollegiate singles championship of 1899 as a student at Harvard College.

+Davis Cup

 In 1900 Davis developed the structure for, and donated a silver bowl to go to the winner of, a new international tennis competition designed by him and three others known as the International Lawn Tennis Challenge, which was later renamed the Davis Cup in his honor.
 He was a member of the US team that won the first two competitions in 1900 and 1902, and was also the captain of the 1900 team.

-He participated in the 1904 Summer Olympics.
+Davis participated in the 1904 Summer Olympics.
 He was eliminated in the second round of the singles tournament.
 In the doubles tournament he and his partner Ralph McKittrick lost in the quarter-finals.

 He was inducted into the National Tennis Hall of Fame (now known as the International Tennis Hall of Fame) in 1956 in recognition of his contributions to the sport both as a player and an administrator.

 Political service

-Davis was educated at Washington University Law School, though he was never a practicing attorney.
+After Harvard Davis attended Washington University School of Law, though he was never a practicing attorney.
 He was, however, politically active in his home town of St. Louis and served as the city's public parks commissioner from 1911 to 1915.
 During his tenure, he expanded athletic facilities and created the first municipal tennis courts in the United States.
+He sought the Republican nomination in the 1920 Missouri Senate election, receiving 38.2% in the primary.
 He served under President Calvin Coolidge as Assistant Secretary of War (1923–1925) and as Secretary of War (1925–1929).
 He then served as Governor General of the Philippines (1929–1932) under Herbert Hoover.